 - Cover leftover cake tightly and store at room temperature for a couple days and/or in the refrigerator for up to 5 days.

-*Frozen peaches are OK as long as they aren’t overly wet.
+- Peaches: Frozen peaches are OK as long as they aren’t overly wet.
 You can keep frozen or thaw.
 If thawed, blot them so they aren’t too wet.
 Still mix with sugar and cinnamon.

-Reader recipe!
-With slight variations and adjustments.
+- This is a recipe from a reader with slight variations and adjustments.
 Thank you for sending me your favorite recipes!